Petal: Genetics

 The genetics behind the formation of petals, in accordance with the ABC model of flower development, are that sepals, petals, stamens, and carpels are modified versions of each other.
 It appears that the mechanisms to form petals evolved very few times (perhaps only once), rather than evolving repeatedly from stamens.

 Significance of pollination

 Pollination is an important step in the sexual reproduction of higher plants.
 Pollen is produced by the male flower or by the male organs of hermaphroditic flowers.

 Pollen does not move on its own and thus requires wind or animal pollinators to disperse the pollen to the stigma of the same or nearby flowers.
 However, pollinators are rather selective in determining the flowers they choose to pollinate.
 This develops competition between flowers and as a result flowers must provide incentives to appeal to pollinators (unless the flower self-pollinates or is involved in wind pollination).
 Petals play a major role in competing to attract pollinators.
 Henceforth pollination dispersal could occur and the survival of many species of flowers could prolong.

-Functions and purposes

-Petals have various functions and purposes depending on the type of plant.
-In general, petals operate to protect some parts of the flower and attract/repel specific pollinators.

-Function

-This is where the positioning of the flower petals are located on the flower is the corolla e.g. the buttercup having shiny yellow flower petals which contain guidelines amongst the petals in aiding the pollinator towards the nectar.
-Pollinators have the ability to determine specific flowers they wish to pollinate.
-Using incentives flowers draw pollinators and set up a mutual relation between each other in which case the pollinators will remember to always guard and pollinate these flowers (unless incentives are not consistently met and competition prevails).

-Scent

-The petals could produce different scents to allure desirable pollinators or repel undesirable pollinators.
-Some flowers will also mimic the scents produced by materials such as decaying meat, to attract pollinators to them.

-Color

-Various color traits are used by different petals that could attract pollinators that have poor smelling abilities, or that only come out at certain parts of the day.
-Some flowers can change the color of their petals as a signal to mutual pollinators to approach or keep away.

-Shape and size

-Furthermore, the shape and size of the flower/petals are important in selecting the type of pollinators they need.
-For example, large petals and flowers will attract pollinators at a large distance or that are large themselves.

-Collectively the scent, color, and shape of petals all play a role in attracting/repelling specific pollinators and providing suitable conditions for pollinating.
-Some pollinators include insects, birds, bats, and wind.

-In some petals, a distinction can be made between a lower narrowed, stalk-like basal part referred to as the claw, and a wider distal part referred to as the blade (or limb).
-Often the claw and blade are at an angle with one another.